Expert Guide: Setting Up a Terrace Herb Garden in a Snap!

 • Take note of any microclimates on your terrace, including areas that are more exposed to wind or areas that receive additional heat from nearby walls or structures.
 These microclimates can influence herb growth and should be considered when selecting plant locations.

-READ MORE Expert Guide: Choosing the Right Plants for a Rooftop Herb Garden Design
+READ MORE Expert Guide: How to Design a Rooftop Herb Garden

 Preparing The Containers For Planting